alond44/PathGenerator/README.md

 ```

 This method receives a path and returns the path's travel duration on the instance's map.

-### Tests Results

-The tests.py holds these function calls:
-(TODO: fill)

-#### Notes
-* We tested every combination of constraint type and path type (4 combinations) in both the error test and calculation time test.
-* The tests outputs can be found as .png or as .txt files under the 'Results/Tests Outputs' folder.

 ### Summary
 In this project we have implemented 2 different algorithm for calculating paths for drones while avoiding obstacles (calculated by the drone height).